 It is important to eat regularly.
-Eating your normal meals and snacks spread out evenly throughout the day can help to prevent large swings in blood glucose after meals.
-For example:
+Eating your normal meals and snacks spread out evenly throughout the day can help to prevent large swings in blood glucose after meals, example:

-Current diet Instead, you could have Breakfast Cereal and one slice of toast Small bowl of high fibre cereal and a low carbohydrate mid morning snack Lunch Sandwich and fruit A sandwich for lunch and the fruit as a mid afternoon snack Evening meal Rice chapatti and curry Four tablespoons of basmati rice OR one small hand sized chapatti.
+Current diet Instead have Breakfast Cereal and one slice of toast One slice of granary toast with boiled eggs and avocado.
+Have a low carbohydrate mid morning snack Lunch Sandwich and fruit Have a sandwich for lunch and the fruit as a mid afternoon snack Evening meal Rice chapatti and curry Have four tablespoons of basmati rice OR one small hand sized chapatti.
 Bulk up the curry with vegetables and protein.
 Try not to have bread and rice together